 Four-pawed guests can pick from a Deluxe Room or Junior Suite.

 Beautifully appointed and all unique, Deluxe Rooms have plenty of space to stretch out, with some also having private terraces.
 With original paintings, traditional touches and luxurious linens they are charming spaces to relax in.

 With king-size beds and a double sofa bed, Junior Suites are wonderful for a family break, or a decadent break for human and hound.
 Elegance combines with old world glamour, accented by colourful fabrics in these lovely spaces.
 Just a moment away from The Spa, most of these spacious suites also have original wooden beams.

 Dogs will find their slumber spot awaiting their arrival with a dog bed and bowls.

-Dogs are welcome to give a full sniff inspection of the hotel’s garden but you will soon be biting at the bit to go and explore the gorgeous scenery around.
+Dogs are welcome to give a full sniff inspection of the hotel’s charming garden but you will soon be biting at the bit to go and explore the gorgeous scenery around.
 The hotel has walking maps for the surrounding countryside available at reception.

 It’s hard to resist a trip to the alluring spa, so make sure to spare some time to enjoy.